How To Prepare Pineapple To Relieve Constipation

-- Firstly, it is ideal to burn fats and for this reason, it is recommended for people suffering from obesity, excess weight and cellulitis.
+- Firstly, it’s ideal for fat burning.
+For this reason, it’s recommended for people suffering from obesity, excess weight, and cellulitis.

-- As a powerful anti-inflammatory, it is very good for patients with arthritis or gout.
+- As a powerful anti-inflammatory, it’s very good for patients with arthritis or gout.

-- Pineapple is also a diuretic thanks to its potassium content.
-It helps to eliminate bloating as well as purifying and detoxing the body.
+- Pineapple is also a diuretic due to its potassium contents.
+It helps eliminate bloating and purifies and detoxifies the body.

 - It strengthens the immune system.

-- Pineapple promotes the absorption of iron (it is highly recommended for people with anemia).
+- Pineapple promotes the absorption of iron (it’s highly recommended for people with anemia).

 - It has an anticoagulant effect (it prevents the formation of blood clots and circulatory problems).

-- Pineapple also regulates blood pressure (especially when we suffer from hypertension), fights colds and reduces the symptoms of rheumatism.
+- Pineapple also regulates blood pressure (especially in people with hypertension), fights colds, and reduces the symptoms of rheumatism.

 The benefits of pineapple for constipation

-On the other hand, you can drink pineapple juice, as long as it is natural (industrial juices don’t count because they contain added preservatives and sugar).
+In addition, you can drink pineapple juice as long as it’s natural (industrial juices don’t count because they contain added preservatives and sugar).

 A glass of this juice (250 ml) provides 0.5 grams of fiber.
-So, if the constipation is acute, it is advisable to drink 8 glasses (approximately a liter and a half) in one day.
+So, if the constipation is acute, it’s advisable to drink 8 glasses (approximately a liter and a half) in one day.

-In the case of children, it is recommended to dilute half a glass of juice with half a glass of water.
-It is always convenient to have a juicer at home so that you can prepare it and drink it immediately.
+For children, it’s recommended to mix half a glass of juice with half a glass of water.
+It’s always convenient to have a juicer at home so that you can prepare it and drink it immediately.

 While pineapple is nutritious and beneficial, it does have some counter-indications:

-- Also, for people who suffer from gastroesophageal reflux, pineapple juice could make the symptoms worse.
+- For people who suffer from gastroesophageal reflux, pineapple juice could make the symptoms worse.

 Other fruits to fight constipation

 Kiwi is another delicious fruit full of fiber.
-It also contains an enzyme called actinidin that facilitates the work of the intestines and prevents the formation of gases.
+It also contains an enzyme called actinidain that h elps the intestines get going and prevents the formation of gases.

-It is recommended to eat a fresh kiwi in the mornings on an empty stomach.
+You should eat fresh kiwi in the mornings on an empty stomach.
 You can also prepare a smoothie with other fruits if you don’t like the mildly acidic taste.